oracle-livelabs/developer/dotnet-adb-quickstart/develop-app/develop-app.md

     ![Click Cloud Shell icon](./images/cloud-shell-icon.png)

-2. SSH into the web server machine by running the following command from Cloud Shell:
+2. If you have been logged out of the last SSH session, SSH into the web server machine once again:

     ```
     <copy>ssh -i <key_directory_path><private_ssh_key> opc@<public_ip_address></copy>
     ```
-Provide the same private key, the key directory path (i.e. .ssh/) and machine public IP as previously done in Lab 4.
+Provide the key directory path (i.e. .ssh/), if applicable, the private key name, and machine public IP as in Lab 4.

 3. We will use the .NET Command Line Interface (CLI) included with the Oracle Cloud Developer image.
 Execute the following command to create a new ASP.NET Core web app project in a new directory, "todolist":